hashicorp/nomad/website/source/intro/getting-started/jobs.html.md

 We can see that the scheduler detected the change in count and informs us that it will cause 2 new instances to be created.
-The in-place update that will occur is to push the update job specification to the existing allocation and will not cause any service interuption.
+The in-place update that will occur is to push the update job specification to the existing allocation and will not cause any service interruption.
 We can then run the job with the run command the `plan` emitted.

 By running with the `-check-index` flag, Nomad checks that the job has not